aledgriffiths79/cookbook/README.md

   + **addrecipe.html** is where you upload a recipe.
 It allows users to add there recipe by filling out a form
   + **recipe.html** when you look more in detail on a recipe you will arrive at this page.
 In this page aswell as the recipe method, ingredients, and recipe introduction it provides you a choice to edit that recipe or delete the recipe.

+# Features Left to Implement

+  + In the future i may add a login and password so that they the user has more control who can edit there own recipes that they have uploaded, because the application at present has no constraints to who can delete or ammend a recipe.

 ## Technologies Used

   + Python